rodi-314/cg2028_project/README.md

 - **Use Memory (RAM):**
   Store additional values in global/static variables or dynamically allocated memory.
 - **Reuse Registers:**
   Identify registers that are no longer needed and overwrite them.
-Utilize shifting or rotating techniques to manage temporary values instead of allocating new registers.
+Utilise shifting or rotating techniques to manage temporary values instead of allocating new registers.

 ## Machine Code